amnestywebsite/amnesty-death-penalty/README.md

 ### Languages
 The languages come from a [language file](/lang/dictionary.json) which includes the translations for all the terms in the application.
 This approach keeps the data clean and avoids duplication.

 To set the language add the language code in a variable in the embed url.
-Supported languages are ['ar', 'en', 'es', 'fr'].
+Supported languages are ['ar', 'en', 'es', 'fr', 'zh-Hans','zh-Hant'].
 If it is not recognised, it will default to English.

 To set the application to Arabic, for example, add `?lang=ar` to the end of the url.